I have them until Monday. Facts to follow..... if I need them.....

 Had the PB1i Signatures for a couple of days so far.
 Unfortunately work has kicked off so I haven't been able to treat myself to a full day with them yet, but so far they are the most revealing speakers I have ever heard.
 Honestly, clichéd as this may sound, they are uncovering new stuff from EVERY piece of music that I own.
 Breaths where there weren't any before, plectrum plucks, new instruments etc. The soundstage is extraordinary with instruments all easily discernible in their own space.
 The bass is beautifully balanced and can go very, very deep.
 My only critisms are that they absolutely massacre badly recorded music, and I do mean massacre it, and that sometimes they sound a bit too polite in comparison to my Kefs.
 I guess this is because they are giving an absolutely accurate representation of the recordings.
 My problem is that IMHO sometimes things are better being partially disguised than stripped bare.
 I'm not sure that I want to render a proportion of my music redundant for the sake of the better half, but what a better half it is with these speakers!
 A dilemma indeed!

-Second System: Cyrus 2 and PSX; Spendor S3e's; Squeezebox Touch; Chord Company Odyssey and Crimson cables
+Second System: Cyrus 2 and PSX; Q Acousics 1000i; Squeezebox Touch

 At the sort of money you are looking to spend, have you tried:

 "Everything has been said before, but since nobody listens we have to keep going back and beginning all over again."
 André Gide

 An excellent review.
 You have now experienced just how realistic a HiFi system can sound